Anatta336/driven-decals/Documentation~/DrivenDecals.md

 # Driven Decals <!-- omit in toc -->
 A mesh-based PBR decal system for Unity.
 For use with the Universal Render Pipeline's forward renderer.

-There are broadly two approaches to rendering decals in realtime graphics:
+There are broadly two approaches to rendering projected decals in real-time graphics:
 * Generate a projected mesh for each decal instance in the scene.
 * Dynamically project the decal in view-space using a fragment shader.